Connecticut Sexual Harassment Lawyer

 What to do If You Are Sexually Harassed

-What the best Connecticut sexual harassment lawyers routinely urge their clients to do is (1) document and preserve the sexual harassment (whether it is digital, verbal or written) and (2) report the sexual harassment to your supervisor and your human resources department, keeping a paper trail and file of all of your communications with them.
-Too often human resources departments in Connecticut will try and sweep complaints of sexual harassment in Stamford Greenwich, Darien, or New Canaan Connecticut under the rug, especially if you are making complaints about a well-regarded executive, or an employee who generates a lot of revenue for the company.
+What the best Connecticut sexual harassment attorneys routinely urge their clients to do is (1) document and preserve the harassment (whether it is digital, verbal or written) and (2) report the harassment to your supervisor and your human resources department, keeping a paper trail and file of all of your communications with them.
+Too often human resources departments in Connecticut will try and sweep complaints of sexual harassment under the rug, especially if you are making complaints about a well-regarded executive, or an employee who generates a lot of revenue for the company.
 While reporting the sexual harassment is clearly the most prudent thing to do, top Connecticut sexual harassment lawyers have seen cases where a company actually demotes and retaliates against an employee for reporting sexual harassment.
 This kind of misconduct gives you an event stronger case of sexual harassment and illegal workplace retaliation.
-If you are feeling helpless, then definitely contact a top Stamford, Darien or Norwalk sexual harassment lawyer attorney who can help you put an end to the sexual harassment / hostile work environment.
+If you are feeling helpless, then definitely contact a top local attorney who can help you put an end to the sexual harassment / hostile work environment.

 Is Having Sex with My Boss or Supervisor Illegal?